fengbintu/fengbintu.github.io/_pages/about.md

 Fengbin Tu is currently working with Prof. [Tim Kwang-Ting CHENG](https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng?id=326), as a Postdoctoral Fellow at the AI Chip Center for Emerging Smart Systems (ACCESS) and The Hong Kong University of Science and Technology.
 He received the Ph.D. degree from the Institute of Microelectronics, Tsinghua University, under the supervision of Prof. [Shaojun Wei](https://www.ime.tsinghua.edu.cn/info/1015/1151.htm) and Prof. [Shouyi Yin](https://www.ime.tsinghua.edu.cn/info/1015/1018.htm).
 He worked with Prof. [Yuan Xie](https://www.ece.ucsb.edu/~yuanxie/index.html) and Prof. [Yufei Ding](http://sites.cs.ucsb.edu/~yufeiding/), as a Postdoctoral Scholar at the Scalable Energy-efficient Architecture Lab (SEAL), University of California, Santa Barbara, from 2019 to 2022.
 His Ph.D. dissertation entitled "[Architecture Design and Memory Optimization for Neural Network Accelerators](https://kns.cnki.net/kcms/detail/detail.aspx?dbcode=CDFD&dbname=CDFDLAST2021&filename=1020828815.nh&uniplatform=NZKPT&v=bdVUOsJf2lwjfXuqPWOsl9s67ZxHKZjmHQbPimTBdIB2qgEfou0_v25FCF04_vHM)" was recognized by the Tsinghua Excellent Dissertation Award.
 Dr. Tu has an online collection of reseach on AI chip and architecture design, [Neural Networks on Silicon](https://github.com/fengbintu/Neural-Networks-on-Silicon), which has attracted many researchers all around the world.

 ## Research Interests
-Computer Architecture, Reconfigurable Computing, In-Memory Computing, Deep Learning
+AI Chip, Computer Architecture, Reconfigurable Computing, Computing-In-Memory

 ## Professional Experience
 May.
 2022 - Present: **The Hong Kong University of Science and Technology (HKUST)**